Kernom Effects Pedals

 Saving Presets

 Each pedal allows you to store a single preset and switch between the “live sound” giving you two unique options.
-For those who enjoy midi-control – you can store up to 128 unique settings which is insane!
+For those who enjoy midi-control – you can store up to 128 unique settings!
+It’s a bit stingy to only have one saved preset without a MIDI controller, but hook up a Midi Controller for the full experience, and you’ve got 128 tones at your feet.

 The Only Consideration